 Best woods for the bow drill create a hot coal faster.
 Imagine you’re shipwrecked like Tom Hanks in Castaway.
 Stranded on a Pacific island with no matches or lighter.
 Or, lost in east Texas.
 You can’t boil your drinking water or cook the mouse you trapped for your survival stew without fire.
 What are you going to do?
 In your panic, you remember reading about rubbing sticks together to make fire.
-But what type of wood would you use for the parts and pieces of your fire kit.
+But what type of wood would you use for the parts and pieces of your bow drill kit.
 And what, you ask, are the best bow drill woods anyway?

 Some great bow drill woods that work.
 But not “best bow drill woods”.

 Depending where you’re stranded and the wood available.
 There are two main factors that decide the best bow drill woods.
 Availability and type of wood.
 In a forest, you might expect to find dead and dry limbs from a tree such as Cedar.

 Matter of fact I use Cedar, trunk, and limb, to teach the bow drill at my camps in California, Oregon, and Texas.
 As Cedar is plentiful across the US.

 In Oregon, the Western Red Cedar, common in Oregon and Washington State is a very good bow drill wood.
 All parts of the bow drill come from the ‘Tree of Life’.
 Even the cordage for the bow-string is made from the Red Cedar tree.
 Cedar is good wood for the bow drill but not the very best.

 Coastal Redwood has good friction fire making properties like Cedar.
 Along the coast from San Cruz California north to the Oregon border, Redwood will be a good choice for you.

 The Monterey Cypress is another tree you can find along the California and Oregon coast.
 Cypress takes more practice to be consistent in making a coal.
 But Redwood and other woods I mention pale in comparison to the best bow drill woods.
 Species of Cypress trees are abundant in the southern US.